Variational Routing: A Scalable Bayesian Framework for Calibrated Mixture-of-Experts Transformers: Logit-Space Variational Inference

 \looseness=-1 While the training procedure resembles a standard VAE, the inference strategy requires adaptation because the posterior predictive distribution over the final decision space involves a non-linear Softmax transformation.
 Since the integral of a Gaussian passing through a Softmax is intractable, we rely on Monte Carlo (MC) sampling.

 \textbf{Training}$\ \ $ We use a single sample to compute reconstruction loss, leveraging mini-batch stochasticity for efficiency.

 \textbf{Inference}$\ \ $To obtain a robust estimate of the routing distribution, we draw $S$ samples $\{\mathbf{l}^{(s)}\}_{s=1}^S$ from the approximate posterior $q_\phi(\mathbf{l} | \mathbf{u})$.
-The final routing probabilities are computed by averaging the softmax outputs: \(\mathbf{p} = \frac{1}{S} \sum_{s} \text{Softmax}(\mathbf{l}^{(s)})\).
-These averaged probabilities are then passed to the Top-K operator to yield the final discrete expert assignment $\mathbf{z}$.
-This process effectively marginalises over the uncertainty in the logit space, ensuring that decisions are robust to noise in the router's internal state.
+The averaged routing probabilities are computed via Monte Carlo approximation: $\mathbf{p} = \frac{1}{S} \sum_{s=1}^S \text{Softmax}(\mathbf{l}^{(s)})$.
+These averaged probabilities are then passed to the Top-$K$ operator to yield the final discrete expert assignment $\mathbf{z}$. \footnote{Applying the non-linear Top-$K$ operator after averaging introduces a deliberate estimation bias to preserve strict $K$-expert sparsity.
+We provide a complete theoretical discussion of this design choice in Appendix~\ref{app:estimation_bias}.} This process effectively marginalises over the uncertainty in the logit space, ensuring that decisions are robust to noise in the router's internal state.